Rajadurai Foundation

-Rajadurai Foundation was established in 2009 by Sivanandi Rajadurai, the mission of which is to build human potential through advancement of professional aspiration, academic scholarship, protection of environment and societies and gift real hope through all-inclusive partnership and spirituality.
+Rajadurai Foundation was established in 2009 by Sivanandi Rajadurai.
+It aims to build human potential through advancement of professional aspiration, academic scholarship, environment protection, and societies.

 Activities

 Rajadurai Foundation conducts mentorship programs by delivering scientific and motivational lectures to students, academicians and educators.
 It promotes the idea of emission control.

-Rajadurai as a Corporate Executive has been involved with various Research Institutes to close the gap between Innovative Inventions and Industrialization since 1990.
-He continues to dedicate his engagements on Industry University Interaction to bring forth best possible solutions for industrial problems.
+Rajadurai is involved with various Research Institutes to close the gap between Innovative Inventions and Industrialization since 1990.
 He is a Chairman of Industry Institute Interaction Cell (IIIC) in 2011 and Member of Governing Council since 2012, Annai Vailankanni College of Engineering.
-He is a Member of Research Advisory Board (National) & Board of Research in 2018, Hindustan Institute of Technology & Science.
-He is a Board of Studies Member in 2018 & Member of Advisory Committee in 2019 Bannari Amman Institute of Technology.
-He is a Member of Internal Quality Assurance Cell (IQAC) & Institution Innovation Council (IIC) in 2019, Academy of Maritime Education and Training (AMET) University.
 Rajadurai Foundation established a merit award in Loyola College for the best student of M.Sc. chemistry in the name of Rev. Fr.
 Sebastian Kalarickal S.J, to recognize his dedicated services to students from the year 2006.
 He instituted Gurusmrithi Award in 2006 in Mar Ivanios College to be given to the Best Student of M.Sc.
 Chemistry every year.